Aliases for PSMD14 Gene

 GeneCards Summary for PSMD14 Gene

-PSMD14 (Proteasome (Prosome, Macropain) 26S Subunit, Non-ATPase, 14) is a Protein Coding gene.
-Diseases associated with PSMD14 include hereditary renal cell carcinoma.
-Among its related pathways are Signaling by GPCR and Downstream Signaling Events Of B Cell Receptor (BCR).
-GO annotations related to this gene include ubiquitin thiolesterase activity and proteasome binding.
+PSMD14 (Proteasome 26S Subunit, Non-ATPase 14) is a Protein Coding gene.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include metallopeptidase activity and proteasome binding.

 UniProtKB/Swiss-Prot for PSMD14 Gene